DanielMendozaC/Generative-AI-Security/HW_S5/README.md

 ## ⚡ What it shows

--   **SQL Injection**: Constructs an unsafe SQL query string (but never executes it).
+-   **SQL Injection**: Constructs an unsafe SQL query string.
 Also shows the safe parameterized alternative.
 -   **File Access**: Simulates insecure file reads but restricts access to a small whitelist of demo files.
 -   **Command Execution**: Demonstrates command injection risks by